palmaresHQ/palmares/packages/databases/docs/consumers/reference/managers.md

 # Reference > Managers

-During the [Getting Started](https://github.com/palmaresHQ/palmares/blob/model-fields-new-api/packages/databases/docs/consumers/getting-started/querying-the-data.md) you saw that every model contain a `default` **Manager**.
-The idea of **Manager** is kinda the same from a _repository_.
+During the [Getting Started](https://github.com/palmaresHQ/palmares/blob/model-fields-new-api/packages/databases/docs/consumers/getting-started/querying-the-data.md) you saw that every model contain a `default` [Manager](https://github.com/palmaresHQ/palmares/blob/model-fields-new-api/packages/databases/docs/consumers/reference/managers.md).
+The idea of [Manager](https://github.com/palmaresHQ/palmares/blob/model-fields-new-api/packages/databases/docs/consumers/reference/managers.md) is kinda the same from a _repository_.
 It's essentially where your queries will live.

 #### What is the difference from common repository pattern?